robmcdonald5/claudefig/docs/CLI_REFERENCE.md

 ### `claudefig setup-mcp`

-Set up MCP servers from `.claude/mcp/` directory.
+Set up MCP servers from configuration files.

+**Note:** MCP servers are **automatically registered during `claudefig init`**.
+This command is mainly for manual re-registration or troubleshooting.

 **Usage:**